Spectroscopic Confirmation of CEERS NIRCam-selected Galaxies at $\boldsymbol{z \simeq 8-10}$: Introduction

 Confirmation of galaxies with redshifts $z \gtrsim 9.6$ becomes more challenging as strong emission lines like H$\beta$ and \oiii4960,5008 redshift beyond the long wavelength limit of NIRSpec ($\sim5.3$ $\mu$m for the NIRSpec prism).
 For the relatively high nebular excitation conditions that are typically observed for galaxies at these redshifts \citep[e.g.,][]{Matthee2022, Tang2023, Trump2023}, emission lines at wavelengths bluer than H$\beta$ are usually faint and Lyman~$\alpha$ (Ly$\alpha$) emission is often strongly attenuated by the highly neutral intergalactic medium \citep{Dijkstra2014, Hayes2015}.
 However, the low spectral resolution of the NIRSpec prism offers excellent sensitivity for detecting the redshifted ultraviolet continuum emission from galaxies at the EoR, and hence the strong break at Ly$\alpha$ due to the opacity of the intergalactic medium (IGM).

-To date, only eight galaxies have been spectroscopically confirmed at $z > 9.6$. \cite{Roberts-Borsani2022} confirmed a highly-magnified $z=9.76$ galaxy in DD observations of the Abell 2744 galaxy cluster.
-Two additional galaxies at $z=10.1$ and 11.4 have also been recently confirmed in DD observations of the CEERS field \citep{ArrabalHaro2023}.
-Finally, the \textit{JWST} Advanced Deep Extragalactic Survey (JADES) GTO project has presented five others: \cite{Bunker2023} measured an unambiguous redshift of 10.60 for GN-z11, slightly below previous estimates \citep{Oesch2016, Jiang2021}; while \cite{Curtis-Lake2022} presented four other galaxies at $z>10$, including the most distant spectroscopic confirmation at $z=13.2$, identified in deep GTO NIRCam observations \citep{Robertson2022}.
+To date, only a few galaxies have been spectroscopically confirmed with NIRSpec at $z > 9.6$. \cite{Roberts-Borsani2022} confirmed a highly-magnified $z=9.76$ galaxy lensed by the Abell 2744 galaxy cluster, and a $z=10.17$ galaxy triply-lensed by the MACSJ0647.7+7015 galaxy cluster was also reported in \citet{Harikane2023b} and \citet{Hsiao2023}.
+Three galaxies at $z=10.1$, 11.0 and 11.4 have been confirmed by DD observations of the CEERS field \citep{ArrabalHaro2023, Harikane2023b}.
+Finally, the \textit{JWST} Advanced Deep Extragalactic Survey (JADES) GTO project has presented five others: \cite{Bunker2023} measured an unambiguous redshift of 10.60 for GN-z11, slightly below previous estimates \citep{Oesch2016, Jiang2021}; while \cite{Curtis-Lake2023} presented four other galaxies at $z>10$, including the most distant spectroscopic confirmation at $z=13.2$, identified in deep GTO NIRCam observations \citep{Robertson2023}.

 Here we present the spectroscopic confirmation of four $z>8$ galaxies in late CEERS NIRSpec prism observations, including two galaxies at $z\approx9.75-10$.
 This work is structured as follows: \S\ref{sec:data} describes the NIRCam data used to select our targets as well as the NIRSpec observations and data reduction; \S\ref{sec:analysis} shows the redshift measurements and SED fitting of the galaxies; the main results are discussed in \S\ref{sec:results} and summarized in \S\ref{sec:summary}.
 All magnitudes are in the AB system \citep{Oke1983} and all uncertainty intervals correspond to the 16-84th percentiles of the values.
-Throughout this work we use a \cite{Planck2020} $\Lambda$CDM cosmology with $H_0 = 67.36$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_{\mathrm{m}} = 0.316$.
+Throughout this work we use a \cite{Planck2020} flat $\Lambda$CDM cosmology with $H_0 = 67.36$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_{\mathrm{m}} = 0.315$.